 Organizing a Chazen Study Tour

 Applications for Winter Tours are due in mid-April.
-Applications for Spring tours are due in mid-September
+Applications for Spring tours are due in late-September

 Students may plan study tours in January, March, May or August, during the School’s breaks.
 Tour itineraries must include an average of two company visits per business day.
 Travel time and type of visit should be taken into account when planning the itinerary.

 The Chazen Institute provides logistical advice and support throughout the study tour–planning process, but students themselves organize the trip.
 Tour organizers are responsible for everything from booking airlines and hotels to planning the corporate visits.
 Tour organizers are expected to take full ownership of the study tour and to partner with the Chazen Institute to ensure a smooth process and accountability.
-Study tour organizers cover their own cost of travel and expenses.
+The Chazen Institute will subsidize the travel program fee for two study tour organizers upon successful completion of the study tour.
+Tour organizers will be responsible for their airfare.

 Students who are interested in organizing a tour should submit an application to the Chazen Institute at least six months before the tour would embark (April for January tours, October for March/May/August tours).
 The application should include the following: